mrbooshehri/my_devops-journey/docker/README.md

 ![cnm](./assets/cnm.png)

-* Container Athos communicate with contaienr Porthos via bukingham netwrokd
+* Container Athos communicate with container Porthos via bukingham netwrokd
-* Container Aramis communicate with contaienr Porthos via rochfort netwrok
+* Container Aramis communicate with container Porthos via rochfort network
-* Porthos two endpoints cannot communicate with eachother without the assistance of a layer 3 router
+* Porthos two endpoints cannot communicate with each other without the assistance of a layer 3 router
-* If a container needs to connecting to multiple netwroks, it needs multiple endpoints.
+* If a container needs to connecting to multiple networks, it needs multiple endpoints.

 ### Libnetwork